AlinaIo/sample-app/README.md

 The project contains a docker-compose that starts 3 instances: Mongo, Node.js and Nginx.

-On the Node.js instance there is a HapiJS server with 3 endpoints:
+On the Node.js instance there is a HapiJS server with a plugin that exposes 3 endpoints:
 - 1 GET that checks connection to mongodb
 - 1 POST that generates dummy data
 - 1 endpoint that returns the data agregation time